Interested in becoming a UX writer? Or just curious about what they do? Here’s everything you need to know.

 I thought about a Spotify feature to help people organize music for parties or how to design a feature on Tinder that allowed for double dates.
 If you’ve got an idea to improve an app, take a few screenshots, document your solution, and add it to your portfolio.

-If you’re having trouble thinking of an improvement to an existing product, sign up for our UX Writing Challenge and create a project for a gardening app in less than 2 weeks.
+If you’re having trouble thinking of an improvement to an existing product, sign up for our UX Writing Challenge and create a project for a gardening app in less than two weeks.

 To get a better idea of what goes into a portfolio, check out this list of the top UX writing portfolios.
 Get inspired!